Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 Blues and greens are known for their calming properties.
 These cool colors, reminiscent of nature, like clear skies and lush forests, can help reduce stress and anxiety.
 Consider incorporating these hues into your bedroom or meditation space to create a serene atmosphere conducive to relaxation and restful sleep.

-7. Balancing Colors for Harmony
+7. Balancing Colours for Harmony

 To create a balanced and harmonious environment, consider combining cool and warm colors.
 For example, pair a calming blue with touches of energizing yellow to create a space that promotes relaxation and productivity.
 This balance can be particularly beneficial in multi-purpose areas of your home.